jke000/xcorr_py/README.md

 Lines 14, 15, and 16 is where you set the fragment paramters such as fragment_bin_width, fragment_bin_offset, and use_flanking_peaks (aka theoretical_fragment_ions in Comet).

+The "test" directory contains the same spectra data and peptides for a Comet search as are encoded in xcorr_py.